google/draco/README.md

 will quantize the positions to 14 bits (default for the position coordinates).

-In general the more you quantize your attributes the better compression rate you will get.
-It is up to your project on how much deviation it will tolerate.
-In general most projects can set quantizations values of about 14 without any noticeable difference in quality.
+In general, the more you quantize your attributes the better compression rate you will get.
+It is up to your project to decide how much deviation it will tolerate.
+In general, most projects can set quantizations values of about `14` without any noticeable difference in quality.

-The compression level parameter turns on/off different compression features.
+The compression level (`-cl`) parameter turns on/off different compression features.

 ~~~~~ bash
 ./draco_encoder -i testdata/bun_zipper.ply -o out.drc -cl 8
 ~~~~~

-In general the highest setting, 10, will have the most compression but worst decompression speed.
-And 0 will have the least compression, but best decompression speed.
-The default setting is 5.
+In general, the highest setting, `10`, will have the most compression but worst decompression speed. `0` will have the least compression, but best decompression speed.
+The default setting is `5`.

 Encoding Point Clouds
 ---------------------